BlvckBytes/RazerControl/README.md

 - [x] Automatically download needed binary from repo
 - [x] Migrate downloading of all kinds from wget to curl
 - [ ] Look into per key lighting, seems kind of hard tho
+- [ ] Check why this sucks up energy when doing nothing, according to ActivityMonitor